7 Reasons Why Your Smartphone Has Slow Internet Speeds

-Smartphones are now well established as the main way most of us connect to the internet.
-It’s a trend that looks irreversible.
-And it means getting the fastest possible internet speeds on your mobile devices is more important than ever.
+Smartphones are now the main way most of us connect to the internet.
+And it means getting the fastest possible internet speeds on our mobile devices is more important than ever.

-Let’s take a look at the main reasons why you have slow internet on your phone, and how you can fix them.
+But that doesn’t always happen.
+There are lots of things that can slow you down.
+Let’s take a look at the main reasons why your internet is so slow on your phone, and how you can fix them.

 1. Poor Router Position

-One of the most common reasons for slow internet speeds is that the router has been positioned in the wrong place.
+One of the main reasons your phone Wi-Fi is slow is that your router has been positioned in the wrong place.
 A Wi-Fi signal has a range of up to 230 feet, and the further it travels the slower it gets.
 It can be blocked by large physical objects, like walls, floors, and doors.

-So, if you’re a distance from the router — like in the furthest bedroom in your house, or even outside — and there are obstacles between it and you, the speeds you get may be a lot slower than you’d expect.
+So if you’re a distance from the router—like in the furthest bedroom in your house, or even outside—the speeds you get may be a lot slower than you’d expect.

 There’s a quick way to test.
 The Wi-Fi icon on your phone’s status bar gives you a rough indication of the signal strength.